philgiammattei/giammattei-co-next/md/about.md

 Thanks for stopping by!
 My name's Phil and I'm a software engineer, among other things.

 I spent the first 10 years of my career doing non-technical things for technical companies.
-When given the opportunity to work on the code of a Shopify site, I learned the HTML, CSS, and JQuery needed to get the job done.
+I stumbled into a production assistant role at [KerfCase](https://kerfcase.com) that makes and sells wood phone cases, and worked my way up to running operations for the company.
+When given the opportunity to work on the code of Kerf's Shopify site, I learned the HTML, CSS, and JQuery needed to get the job done.
 This lit a fire that culminated in attending a coding boot camp and a pivot to doing software full-time in 2019.

 I have worked on a team of teams making user interfaces for enterprise banking software, embedded on legacy teams to provide guidance on modern coding practices, rapidly prototyped new product ideas at a fast-paced startup, and designed systems that maximize efficiency and developer experience.
 Currently I am at PNC, managing Continuous Deployment capabilities in their DevOps department.